AddisonRogers/EconNotes/Theme 3/Government intervention.md

 CMA also stops merger acquisitions if they have a combined market share in the UK of more than 25%.

 ### European commission
-The european commission is responsible for investigating and punishing firms which breach EU competition law.
+The European commission is responsible for investigating and punishing firms which breach EU competition law.
 This commission acts and affects trade across national boundaries in the EU.

 ## Merger control
 Mergers and takeovers between firms can lead to: